act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 ## Expectation

-Each target element is either the row or column header for cells that is a [descendant](https://dom.spec.whatwg.org/#concept-tree-descendant) of the same element as the target element.
+The target element is either the row or column header for cells that is a [descendant](https://dom.spec.whatwg.org/#concept-tree-descendant) of the same [table](https://www.w3.org/TR/wai-aria-1.1/#table) or [grid](https://www.w3.org/TR/wai-aria-1.1/#grid) element, as the target element.

 ## Assumptions